On nef subvarieties: Introduction

-It is unclear what kind of intersection theoretic statements one should expect if we further assume that if $Y$ has ample normal bundle.
+It is unclear what kind of intersection theoretic statements we should expect if we further assume that $Y$ has ample normal bundle.
 Voisin gave an example of a subvariety with ample normal bundle such that its cycle class lies on the boundary of the pseudoeffective cone of cycles \cite{Voisin}.
 On the other hand, Ottem showed that the cycle class of a curve with ample normal bundle lies in the interior of the cone of curves \cite{Ottem1}.
-In an upcoming work, we shall study the numerical dimension of a pseudoeffective divisor by restricting it to a subvariety with ample normal bundle.
+In a separate work, we studied the numerical dimension of a pseudoeffective divisor by restricting it to a subvariety with ample normal bundle \cite{Lau}.

 It is interesting to note that the cone dual to the pseudoeffective cone of $d$-cycles is not in general pseudoeffective, this is a result by Debarre, Ein, Lazarsfeld and Voisin \cite{DELV}.
+Ottem also found an example of a nef non-pseudoeffective class on some hyperk\"ahler fourfold \cite{Ott15}.

-All schemes in this work are over a field of characteristic $0$.
+All schemes in this work are over a field $k$ of characteristic $0$.

 \begin{ack} The author would like to thank his advisor, Tommaso de Fernex, for many hours of discussions on this project, as well as his kindness and support.
-The author would not have completed this work without his help.
 He would also like to thank John Christian Ottem and Burt Totaro for their interests in this project.
+He would like to sincerely thank both referees for their patience, careful proofreading, suggestions that sharpen results, interesting questions and even tips on typesetting.
 This is part of the author's PhD's thesis. \end{ack}